Raunak-Sarmacharya/kcn-seniors-docs/docs/blog-management/blog-system-overview.md

 ### Role-Based Commenting

-The KCN Seniors blog system integrates with the **Members Plugin** to provide sophisticated comment access control:
+The blog system integrates with the **Members Plugin** to provide sophisticated comment access control:

 #### **Comment Access Levels:**
 - **Public Posts**: All logged-in users can comment